jwworth/jakeworth/content/blog/week-in-review-week-18-2021.md

 ### Parting Thought

 > "If, instead of seeking approval, you ask, 'What’s wrong with it?
 How can I
-> make it better?", you are more likely to get a truthful, critical answer."
+> make it better?', you are more likely to get a truthful, critical answer."
 --Paul Arden

 [demeter]: https://avdi.codes/demeter-its-not-just-a-good-idea-its-the-law/